 At a Glance

-- Tasks: Engage with healthcare professionals and provide expert medical insights in Nephrology.
+- Tasks: Engage with healthcare professionals and provide expert medical support in nephrology.

-- Company: IQVIA is a global leader in life sciences analytics and clinical research.
+- Company: IQVIA is a global leader in life sciences, dedicated to advancing healthcare through innovative solutions.

-- Benefits: Enjoy flexible working, travel opportunities, and the chance to impact patient care.
+- Benefits: Enjoy flexible working options, travel opportunities, and the chance to make a real impact.

-- Why this job: Join a pioneering team making strides in biosimilars and rare diseases.
+- Why this job: Join a pioneering team in biosimilars and contribute to improving patient outcomes across Europe.

-- Qualifications: PhD, PharmD, MD, or MSc required; MSL experience in the UK essential.
+- Qualifications: PhD, PharmD, MD, or MSc required; MSL experience in the UK pharmaceutical industry preferred.

-- Other info: Must be based in the UK; regular travel across UK, Ireland, and Netherlands.
+- Other info: Must be based in the UK; regular travel across UK, Ireland, and Netherlands is essential.

 The predicted salary is between 43200 - 72000 £ per year.

-IQVIA is currently recruiting for an experienced MSL to cover the UK, Ireland and Netherlands, following the recent launch of a highly anticipated monoclonal antibody product in the Nephrology/Rare diseases therapy area (PNH & aHUS).
+IQVIA is currently recruiting for an experienced Medical Science Liaison (MSL) to cover the UK, Ireland, and Netherlands, following the recent launch of a highly anticipated monoclonal antibody product in the Nephrology/Rare diseases therapy area (PNH & aHUS).

 Our customer is a global biopharmaceutical company, dedicated to bringing biosimilar medicines to market, ensuring high-quality biologics are available to more patients at cost-effective prices.
 Since their launch in 2012, they have developed the industry’s most rapidly advancing biosimilar medicines portfolio and become leaders in this field.